pageballoon/oc-formstore-plugin/README.md

 The available forms can be managed in the plugins backend under ``Stored forms``.

 It is important to understand that the plugin does not provide own form definitions or database models.
 Instead, existing models are used to define a form.
 To create your custom form, it is recommended to use the [Builder plugin](http://octobercms.com/plugin/rainlab-builder).
 Please refer to its documentation to learn how to create models and form definitions.
-Please note that not all backend widgets are supported.
-Moreover, the file upload widget has currently some limitations, i.e. insufficient validation.
+Please note that not all backend widgets are enabled by default; you can, however, use events to load custom widget use (see below).
+Also note, that the default file upload widget has currently some limitations like insufficient validation.

 **Important**: The model has to allow mass assignment for the fields that are present in the form.
 Refer to the [model documentation](https://octobercms.com/docs/database/model#mass-assignment) for more information.
 Moreover, as the form is created empty, the model fields must be nullable or define default values.